 The Art Satellite builds on Kode’s long-standing work for diversity and inclusion.
 Through collaborations with organizations such as Bergen Prison, Bergen Women’s Health Association, the Church City Mission, and Support Not Protect, Kode has opened its doors to new audiences and developed new initiatives.

 Between 2024 and 2026, the Art Satellite will be based at Slettebakken in the Årstad district.
-The next Art Satellite will move to Solheim, and later to other districts in Bergen.
+The next Art Satellite is planned to move to a new neighborhood after the Slettebakken period, but the location has not yet been confirmed.

 Read more about Kode’s educational and outreach work here.